 One of the important decisions you’ll need to make in writing a will in Pennsylvania will be to name an executor.
+But how do you choose an executor?
 Just as a personal guardian will be responsible for ensuring your wishes are carried out in the care and upbringing of your minor children, an executor will be responsible for seeing that all other provisions of your will are carried out after your death, and will shoulder most of the administrative burdens.

 If you don’t leave a will, or fail to name someone willing and able to serve as an executor, a court will appoint one, but you should always name one (and at least one alternate or successor, in case the first one you’ve named isn’t available or doesn’t win court approval).
 Choose someone you know to be reliable, who will work to carry out your intentions.
 Make sure to get that person’s consent to serve; it may be an honor to be named, but there’s much work involved.